THE 3 BEST BICEPS EXERCISES ACCORDING TO SCIENCE

 This means you’ll have even more ammo to build quality guns.
 These are moves my clients regularly ask to use in their workout plans (because they’re highly effective, and fun).

 All of them are shown in the video at the top of this page, but here’s some lovely pics.

 HEAVY EZ-BAR NEGATIVES

-Sure, this will see assistance from the forearms and front delts, but we will also significantly boost biceps activation by focusing on the most important part of the rep; the negative!
+Sure, this will see assistance from the forearms and front delts, but that’s not necessarily a bad thing because it will lead to a heavier weight being used, and we can significantly increase biceps activation by focusing on the most important part of the rep; the negative!

-Most micro-tears in the muscle are created during the lowering of the bar, so it makes sense to maximize this portion of the rep by going heavier in weight that normal and having a partner assist you in the lift (or use my “kick” technique shown in the video at the top) before controlling the lowering phase of each rep for a 5 second count.
+Most micro-tears in the muscle are created during the lowering of the bar from the top, so with this technique we are trying to MAXIMIZE this portion of the rep by going heavier in weight that normal and having a partner assist you in the lift (or use my “kick” technique shown in the video at the top of the page), then controlling the lowering phase of each rep for a 5 second count.

-3 sets of 6-8 reps will give you a pump (and have you sweating) like no other biceps exercise.
+A few sets of 6-8 reps will have you sweating and give you a pump like no other biceps exercise.

 STANDING CONCENTRATION CURLS

-By switching to a standing position, we can create a better dead hang position to start the rep from, and minimize any cheating by taking away the ability to push into our inside leg.
+By switching to a standing position we can create a better dead hang position at the start of each rep, and minimize any cheating by taking away the ability to push into our inside leg.

 GROWTH FACTOR CURLS